agile-ts/documentation/docs/packages/core/features/collection/group/Introduction.md

 ```ts
 MY_GROUP.value; // Returns '[8, 5, 30, 1]'
 ```
-In a Group, the `value` property doesn't hold the Item Values, it manages the `primary Keys` the Group represents.
+In a Group, the `value` property manages the `primaryKeys` a Group represents.
-To get the Item Value to each `primary Keys`, we use the `output` property.
+To get the Item Value to each `primary Key`, we use the `output` property.
 ```ts
 MY_GROUP.output; // Returns '[{ id: 8, name: 'jeff' }, ...]'
 ```

-### 🔨 Use case
+## 🔨 Use case
 For instance, we can use a Group to cluster a Post Collection into User Posts of the logged-in user.
 ```ts
 USERS.collect(user);